 - Verbally spell out your vocabulary words to help you retain them.

 - Use my videos as a source of learning or correcting the vocabulary and its pronunciation.

 - Highlight words in which you are facing difficulty

 - List different terms phonetically to avoid confusion

 - Categorize irregular verbs by classes

 I have made sure to use and teach vocabulary with levels 1-3 for beginners.
 Thus you’ll have an easy start.
 Also, I ensure that multi-sensory activity is maintained in the course so all students can adapt to it.
 Multi-sensory activity – Read, Write, Pronounce, repeat method – aids the brain-based learning vocabulary differently.

 Writing in Spanish is the biggest challenge for people with Dyslexia

 Writing is the part where people with dyslexia may experience the biggest challenge.
 People affected with the disorder scuffle with spelling words since their brains cannot process and store information.
 Even though memorizing can be challenging, training and practice can improve it with time.

-Many people think that teaching Spanish to people with dyslexia is almost impossible, but I genuinely enjoy working with every one of my students, no matter the challenges.
-You will enjoy learning Spanish when you join me, in a free Spanish journey at https://www.teachercatalina.com.
+Many people think teaching Spanish to people with dyslexia is almost impossible, but I genuinely enjoy working with all my students, no matter the challenges.
+You will enjoy learning Spanish when you join me in a free Spanish journey at https://www.teachercatalina.com.